Taxes and Fees .

 Policymakers should set tax structures that treat wireless subscribers fairly, encourage wireless investment, and help bring broadband to more Americans across the country.

 - Freeze new—and reduce existing—discriminatory taxes and fees that disproportionally impact mobile users.

-, which would create a fair system for imposing state and local taxes on digital goods and services.
-This bill would provide the necessary clarity that wireless consumers deserve and lower their monthly wireless bills.
+- Create a fair system for state and local taxes imposed on digital goods and services.

 - Ensure that wireless 9-1-1 fees are used for maintaining and improving emergency services, or fund them through general revenue.